ZachHawco/Custom-4x5-Keyboard-Project/README.md

 # Further Improvement and Completion

 I'm overall pretty happy with how it all turned out, especially since it was all done on my own.
+I was able to make several improvements to make this project much more optimized than my TEJ3M project.
 For future improvements, I could possibly do more research and be more careful when soldering the LED pads.
 I can be more careful by using a smaller solder tip.
 I also think I could've found a better solution to the connectors.
 Most of the connectors in the 3D designing software I used weren't meant to be used to be detachable.
 I could have used screws, which would require some more research as I have never made anything involving screws.